 The broad goal of the board is to help remove institutional barriers that have been found to impede the success of staff of color at UC Berkeley.
 Specifically, this includes:

-Offering a leadership program (LCEP) and other development opportunities for campus staff/managers who are in URM categories
+To provide a development opportunity for campus staff/managers who are in URM categories

-Increasing representation of campus staff/managers who are in URM categories in all levels of organizational leadership
+To increase representation of campus staff/managers who are in URM categories in leadership ranks

 The target audience is staff members who meet the following criteria: